 When it comes to diets, there seems to be a lot that follow a very similar structure.
 Are they the same thing under a different name?
 Or is there something you are missing behind these diets?
 A few years ago, you may remember when the paleo diet spread like wildfire and brought on a band of paleo enthusiasts.
 In the last year, the ketogenic diet has done the same thing, sweeping popular culture and creating enthusiasts who rave about the benefits.
 So what really is the difference between these two low-carb and seemingly "fad" diets?
-And is one actually better than the other?
+And is one actually better than the other for weight loss and/or better health?

 Keto vs Paleo